top of page

 How does Earth generate and sustain plate tectonics?

-Why does steady-state deformation give rise to slip transients?
+Why and how does steady-state deformation give rise to slip transients?

 Science is a team effort.
 To learn more about some of the people I work with, see their websites: